SK8-PTY-LTD/SK8Tech_Document/en/introduction/faq.md

 While each project needs to be quoted individually, an easy way to get a close estimate would be to take a close look at close similar app.
 Tell us the kind of website or app you like, and we’ll send you a free proposal within 48 hours.

+## How long does it take to design a logo?

+A good design requires time and craftsmanship.
+Typically, it takes us one week to conceptualise and prepare 3 proposals.
+Once a proposal is accepted, it takes us another week to refine the logo.
+After the second review, we will finalise the logo, and design other elements.

 ## How long does it take to make a website or app?

 > Again, it depends on the scope of the project.